 Simple English definitions for legal terms

-Read a random definition: confidentiality agreement
+Read a random definition: average

 A C corporation is a type of company where the owners are called shareholders.
 The company is separate from the owners, which means it can make contracts and be responsible for its own debts.
 Shareholders can only lose the money they put into the company, and they get a say in how the company is run.
 However, the company has to pay taxes on its profits, and shareholders also have to pay taxes on any money they get from the company.
 This can make it more expensive to run a C corporation compared to other types of companies.